-The registration period starts over again, any remaining period is lost.
+- the registration period starts over again, any remaining period is lost

-However, if you want to replace the owner handle by another owner handle that contains the same name, a normal update is allowed.
-This following rules apply in order to decide whether a trade or normal update is required:
+The following rules apply in order to decide whether a trade or normal update is required:

 - Organization to a different organization: trade (also if it's only the trading name that changes)